microsoft-healthcare-madison/argonaut-subscription-client-ui/README.md

 * Make source clear enough for developers to follow as a reference implementation.
 * Highlight artifacts of testing harness.

 ## Documentation

+For background on use cases, technical architecture, and related projects, [see here](https://github.com/microsoft-healthcare-madison/argo-subscription-docs/tree/master/connectathon-scenarios-201909).

 ## More Information